EnigmaCurry/hushcrumbs/README.md

 export ENCRYPTION_KEY=...
 ```

+- The encryption key cannot be easily changed (yet), so make sure to
+  keep it a secret on the backend.
-- The HTTP server protects access using a separate bearer token, not to be
+- The HTTP server protects access using a separate bearer token (set
-  confused with the `ENCRYPTION_KEY`.
+  via `hushcrumbs server --token XXX`).
+The token should NOT be the
+  same as `ENCRYPTION_KEY`!
+You may freely change the token at any
+  time (but you must restart the server).

 ---